jan-dh/md-blog/src/pages/working-with-babel-and-webpack/index.md

 npm install --save-dev @babel/core @babel/register @babel/preset-env babel-loader
 npm install --save  @babel/polyfill
 ```
-These are the packages we'll be using:
+These are the packages we will be using:
 #### @babel/core
 This package, as the name would suggest, is the core package.
 The package is responsible for compiling javascript code and outputting usable code.
-By default it uses your local configuration, but we'll get into that later on.
+By default it uses your local configuration, but we will get into that later on.
 #### @babel/register
 This package will enable us to use new features of javascript in our Webpack config.
-So not only the code we're going to output runs through Babel, but our javascript config files for Webpack will run through it as well.
+So not only the code we are going to output runs through Babel, but our javascript config files for Webpack will run through it as well.
 #### @babel/preset-env
 Knowing what browser supports what javascript feature is essential in transforming your code.
-Here's where `preset-env` comes in.
+Here is where `preset-env` comes in.
 It handles what transforms should be applied, based on your own input.
 You tell Babel: "I need support for these browsers" and it will transform your javascript so it will work on the list you provide.
 #### @babel/polyfill
 Sometimes the browsers you want to support need a little extra help for certain features. `@babel/polyfill` will provide polyfills for those featured, based on what browsers you wish to support.
 #### babel-loader
 Since we will be using Webpack, this package allows us to transpile our code using Babel and Webpack.

 *Do note that the packages all share the same namespace.
 Babel 7 moved to a monorepo structure, meaning that all packages share the same [repository](https://github.com/babel/babel).
-The packages used to have their own repository, so if you're installing them, make sure you install the right version.*
+The packages used to have their own repository, so if you are installing them, make sure you install the right version.*

 ### .babelrc
 Next up, create a `.babelrc`-file in the root of your project.
 Babel will look for this file as a source for your configuration.
-There are a lot of options you can set there, but for now, we'll go with these:
+There are a lot of options you can set there, but for now, we will go with these:
 ```bash
 {
 	"presets": [